 Eggs are a great source of protein, but they contain cholesterol as well.
 In one egg there is almost 200 mg of cholesterol.
-Therefore, it can cause problems for people with diabetes.
+Therefore, it can cause problems for those with poor blood sugar control.

 However, the ADA highly recommends them, and with good reason.
-They believe that eggs won’t raise the blood sugar.
-But, it is important how they affect a person’s condition, after all, every metabolism is different.
+They believe that eggs won’t raise blood sugar.
+However, it is important to how they affect a person’s condition, after all, every metabolism is different.

-That is why it is important to monitor and manage your cholesterol to avoid getting cardiovascular disease.
+That is why it is important to monitor and manage our cholesterol to avoid getting cardiovascular disease.

 Moreover, dietary foods can help with this problem.
-That is because they have a positive effect on the blood levels and can give the necessary nutrients your body needs.
+That is because they have a positive effect on blood levels and can give the necessary nutrients our body needs.

-Furthermore, egg yolks have biotin which is important for healthy skin, nails, insulin production and hair.
-The reason why eggs are good for people with diabetes is that they are a rich source of omega-3s.
+Furthermore, egg yolks have biotin which is important for healthy skin, nails, insulin production, and hair.
+The reason why eggs are good for someone with high blood sugar levels is that they are a rich source of omega-3s.

 Here is a list of what one large egg contains: